davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 We can do something pretty similar to the example above in code, with one big caveat: in the real-life friends example, everyone had their own opinion about what restaurant they wanted to go to; in our algorithm, we're resolving conflicts completely arbitrarily.
 So we can do a similar kind of voting thing, except that every node will 'vote' for literally the first proposal it hears about.

-Oh, and one more problem we'll ignore for now and fix later: TODO only two values, otherwise you can end up with no majority that would be bad.

 With that, here's a basic plan:

 Every node in the network will have its own local accepted proposal variable, which will keep calling `value`.
 Initially, `value` is null.
 When someone calls **propose()**, we set the local `value` to that proposal, "voting" for it.
 We then send the proposal to all other nodes; when the other nodes receive our proposal, they also "vote" for it by setting their local `value` variables if they haven't already voted for something else yet.